Sharilee obtained a degree in secondary English education from the University of Calgary. She has taught in Canada for 10 years.

 The first thing Mr. Han (played by Jackie Chan) teaches his student Dre Parker (played by Jaden Smith) is discipline.
 Noting that Parker's mother is always asking him to hang up his coat, Han has Parker do nothing but hang up his coat for weeks on end.
 Han is teaching Parker discipline and obedience, and it turns out that hanging a coat is actually preparation for one of the karate moves.

 Mr. Han has his own demons, too, and in one disturbing scene, Parker comes to his mentor's home to find Han's beloved car completely smashed.
 Parker reaches out to Han, and we find out the beloved teacher has lessons to learn, too.
 Through their teacher-student relationship, both find healing and discover their inner confidence.

 Real Life Factor: This is not based on a true story, but it could be.
 The fighting is real, done by the master Jackie Chan, and the characters are rounded.
 Even one of the bad guys learn a lesson, and I won't spoil it by telling you which one.

 Awards: Teen Choice Awards: Nominated for Best Summer Movie; Jaden Smith nominated for Best Summer Movie Star.

 Starring: Sean Connery, Rob Brown

 Rob Brown plays Jamal, a young African-American male who has won a scholarship to a prestigious prep school.
-He's got the brains to go, but he also is a fantastic basketball player.
+He's got the brains to go, but he is also a fantastic basketball player.
 When he meets up with Mr. Forrester, an eccentric old man who lives alone as a hermit, he finds a surprisingly kindred spirit.
-The two develop a relationship that benefits both of them, as the teacher eventually learns from his student..
+The two develop a relationship that benefits both of them, as the teacher eventually learns from his student.